 NeuroFocus, a company that specialises in determining differences in brain-stimulus responses of men and women, say there are some basic differences in male and female brains.
 In a nutshell, this translates that women are very much in touch with their emotions and better able to recall detailed information, whereas men have superior spatial ability and problem-solving processes.
 When marketing to men keep the design simple, with a strong clean visual, a clear message and call to action, with very little extra detail.
 You need to tell them why they should buy your vouchers – get to the point quickly and use active statements that demonstrate value.

 Use personalisation to encourage their next move

 One of the best ways to increase gift voucher revenue is to sell more to existing customers.
 Utilising our reporting function, clients can segment their buyers’ and target male customers in marketing campaigns.
-For example, create a ‘Men only’ email that shares a promotional code giving an amount or percentage off that rewards, enhances loyalty and encourages your male customers to come back and buy again!
+For example, create a ‘Men only’ email campaign that enhances loyalty and encourages your male customers to come back and buy again!
 Personalisation helps show your customers that you know who they are and that you care.